sachinjayaswal/Product-Line-Selection/README.md

 6. PLS_1Level_c.cpp: CPLEX C++ code for Other Single-level Reformulations of PLS using constraint set (56-c); refer to Section 3.3 and Other(c) in Table 3
 7. PLS_1Level_d.cpp: CPLEX C++ code for Other Single-level Reformulations of PLS using constraint set (56-d); refer to Section 3.3 and Other(d) in Table 3
 8. PLS_1Level_e.cpp: CPLEX C++ code for Other Single-level Reformulations of PLS using constraint set (56-e); refer to Section 3.3 and Other(a) in Table 3
+9. dataGeneration.ipynb: Python code for random instance generation of PLS

 ### b.
 Data Files
 1. PLS_Data_10_5.txt; refer to Section 3, Table 1